-CMDI departments determine and manage course enrollment.
-Enrollment capacities, course scheduling, faculty/instructor assignments, course requirements and waitlist structures are controlled at the department level.
+CMCI departments determine and manage course enrollment.
+Enrollment capacities, course scheduling, faculty/instructor assignments, course requirements and waitlist structures are controlled at the department lavel is at the department level to modify or adjust any enrollment details for courses run through the department.

 Faculty do not make decisions about individual course enrollment.
-Students who seek enrollment into a CMDI course must engage in the campus registration process and adhere to policies related to enrollment windows, waitlists, adding, dropping, course reservation, etc. These policies and procedures can be found on the Office of the Registrar's website.
+Students who seek enrollment into a CMCI course must engage in the campus registration process and adhere to policies related to enrollment windows, waitlists, adding, dropping, course reservation, etc.

 Enrollment concerns or questions should be directed to individual department administrative staff who will work with the Chairs of the department to determine course enrollment details as needed.
-Discretion is at the department level to modify or adjust any enrollment details for courses run through the department.
+Discretion